pingidentity/pingone-verify-mobile-sdk-android/README.md

-# PingOne Verify Mobile SDK
+#  PingOne  Verify  Android  SDK

-The PingOne Verify Mobile SDK provides the ability to integrate PingOne ID Verification capabilities into your mobile applications.
-The SDK facilitates communication with the PingOne Verify service, handling incoming messages or requests from the service, and sending ID information for verification or other requests to the service.
-The SDK also persists the user keys and transaction information using the encrypted storage on the device.

-For setup instructions and documentation, you can refer to [this guide](https://apidocs.pingidentity.com/pingone/native-sdks/v1/api/#pingone-verify-sdk-for-android).
+PingOneVerify Android SDK provides a secure interface for an android app to use the PingOne Verify service for validating a user’s identity.
+Please refer to the documentation [here](https://apidocs.pingidentity.com/pingone/native-sdks/v1/api/#pingone-verify-sdk-for-android) for integration.